Ari Joshua Zucker: History

 Ari Joshua started a record label at The Music Factory called Music Factory Records in 2010.

 In 2011, Ari Joshua flew to Cape Town to collaborate with popstar aMF 'Freshly Ground' front woman Zolani Mahola.
 Pianist Kyle Shepperd, bassist Shane Cooper (Cards on Spokes) & drummer Jonno Swetman.

 In 2012, Ari had a weekly residency playing guitar with legendary Santana drummer Michael Shrieve's in his band.
 He continued to work with the band 'Spellbinder' off an on filling in for steady guitarist Danny Godinez.

 In 2014 Ari Joshua began working with the band Mctuff, a boogaloo organ trio led by Joe Doria.
 He continues to work with this band as a rotating member to this day.

 In 2019 Ari recorded with Delvon Lamarr, Skerik, and Grant Schroff.

 In 2020 Ari Joshua launched a throwback series of releases under the name 'From the Vault'.

-In February 2021, in the wake of Trey Anastasio's 'Beacon Jams' sessions in NYC, Ari was invited to Burlington, VT to collaborate with Trey Anastasio Band, and Soule Monde band mates Russ Lawton, & Ray Paczkowski at Tank Recording Company under the engineering of long time PHISH engineer Ben Collette.
-The trio recorded over 25 of Ari's original material.
+In February 2021, in the wake of Trey Anastasio's 'Beacon Jams' sessions in NYC, Ari was invited to Burlington, VT to collaborate with Trey Anastasio Band, and Soule Monde bandmates Russ Lawton, & Ray Paczkowski at Tank Recording Company under the engineering of long time PHISH engineer Ben Collette.
+The trio recorded over 25 songs of Ari's original material.

-October 2021, R.A.a.R (Ray, Ari, and Russ) debuted as a live act during Halloween weekend in Las Vegas at the end of October, 2021.
-Singles 'Father Time', 'Star Lord' & 'Rae of Light' (written for Ari's 'Gramma Rae') have been released under Music Factory Records, and an EP of 6 new songs will be shared (as of November 2021 and will premier via Relix Magazine).
+At the end of October 2021, R.A.a.R (Ray, Ari, and Russ) debuted as a live act during Halloween weekend in Las Vegas.
+Singles 'Father Time', 'Star Lord' & 'Rae of Light' (written for Ari's 'Gramma Rae') have been initially released under Music Factory Records, and an EP of 6 new songs will be shared (as of November 2021 and will premier via Relix Magazine).

-In January of 2022 Ari participated in 3 recording sessons on the east coast; one with John Medeski, Billy Martin, and Jason Fraticelli, one with Russ Lawton,& Ray Paczkowski, and one with Eden Ladin, John Morgan Kimock, & Andy Hess.
+In January 2022 Ari participated in 3 recording sessions on the east coast; one with John Medeski, Billy Martin, and Jason Fraticelli, one with Russ Lawton,& Ray Paczkowski, and one with Eden Ladin, John Morgan Kimock, & Andy Hess.
 Music will begin release schedule on Music Factory Records in 2023.